It goes without saying that moving into dorms means facing new challenges. One of them is managing food amongst academic pressure and others.

 However, if you’re in a larger room, you may be able to keep your approved kitchen appliances there.

 Universities with dorms that have communal halls usually don’t allow toaster ovens in rooms or kitchens.
 However, there are exceptions in these types of halls where you can both use and keep the toaster oven.
-You will anyway have to hide the appliance to prevent the chance of it getting stolen.
+You will anyway have to hide the appliance to prevent the chance of it getting stolen even if you can find feature rich models for small amounts of money.
 If you live in apartment-style dorms, there aren’t strict restrictions over it, so you can use toaster ovens in the kitchens.

 How can I know if toaster ovens are allowed at my university?